 In 2021, she received the Arabella Babb Mansfield Award from the National Association of Women Lawyers, and in 2014 she received the Myra Bradwell Award from the Minnesota Women Lawyers.
 In 2011, she was recognized by Newsweek magazine as one of 150 Women Who Shake the World.

-Former positions include Director of the Women’s Rights Program at The Advocates for Human Rights, Executive Director at WATCH, partner and Shareholder at Briggs and Morgan Law Firm, Special Assistant Attorney General and the Minnesota Attorney General’s Office and Adjunct Professor at the University of Minnesota Law School.
+Former positions include Director of the Women’s Rights Program at The Advocates for Human Rights, Executive Director at WATCH, partner and Shareholder at Briggs and Morgan Law Firm, Special Assistant Attorney General at the Minnesota Attorney General’s Office, and Adjunct Professor at the University of Minnesota Law School.